HiBluey/.BCS_Viewer/README.md

 # .BCS_Viewer
-The display and analysis capabilities of illusion ColourSpace have been expanded to include 3D ICtCp graphs.
+The display and analysis capabilities of Lightillusion ColourSpace have been expanded to include 3D ICtCp graphs.